jordanb84/Forest-Hecate-LD32-/README.md

 # Forest Hecate LD32

-Made completely from scratch 48 hours for the Ludum Dare game development competition.
+Made completely from scratch in under 48 hours for the Ludum Dare game development competition.
 May contain programmer art.